 The most effective way to encourage feedback is to make it easy for people to provide it.
 As an increasing amount of sales, marketing, and customer interaction takes place on the Internet, it is a logical place to focus your efforts.

 On the Bizmanualz website, we give visitors several methods to contact us.
 We prominently give our business phone number and mailing address for anyone who wants to call or send something via mail.
 We also give a fax number.
-Another option is visitors can complete an online feedback form and submit it.
+Every post and product has a comments section where people can leave specific feedback.
+Another option is visitors can complete the contact us online feedback form and submit it (it is at the top of every page).

 Once a customer feedback form is submitted, someone from our sales or customer service staff responds to it as soon as possible.
 They also review it to make sure the right category is selected and that other information is clear and correct.
 Then, we have our own internal flags and notes we add to the online comment as it is added to a database.
 This allows us to sort comments and feedback along several categories and subjects.
 Now the information can become more meaningful as we look for trends, topic patterns, themes, or a possible nonconformance that may lead to corrective action..

-Obviously, all complaints are an input to the corrective action process (even if it is eventually determined that corrective action isn’t required ?? but more on that next week).
+Obviously, all complaints are an input to the corrective action process (even if it is eventually determined that corrective action isn’t required).
 Analyzing feedback for trends, patterns, and nonconformance can also provide input to corrective action, even if no one made a direct complaint.
 The old cliche “information is power?” has a strong truth.
 Collecting and processing information about what prospects and customers think, want, and need gives us the power to make informed decisions, including problems that need to be fixed.
 In an ISO 9001 QMS, for example, feedback should be reviewed to determine if a nonconformance (a requirement is not fulfilled) has occurred, or is occurring.
 Patterns can also show opportunities for possible preventive actions.

 What makes this tool even more powerful is that we use it for all customer interactions.
 If someone chooses to call on the phone instead of completing an online form, then the customer service or sales person who assists them completes an electronic comment form that goes into the same database.
 Likewise, if a sales representative meets with a customer, he or she completes an electronic comment form that goes into the database as well.
 So now, no matter where the customer feedback comes from, the information ends up in one place.